seed0x/H2O-ACP-Dashboard/docs/DEMAND_SIGNALS_SETUP.md

 - Ensure the service account has read access

 ### API Errors

+#### "Google Search Console API has not been used in project X before or it is disabled"
+- **This means the API is not enabled for your project**
+- Go to Google Cloud Console > APIs & Services > Library
+- Search for "Google Search Console API" and click "Enable"
+- Or use direct link: https://console.developers.google.com/apis/api/searchconsole.googleapis.com/overview?project=YOUR_PROJECT_ID
+- Wait 2-5 minutes after enabling for changes to propagate
+- Retry the request

+#### Other API Errors
 - Verify Search Console API is enabled in Google Cloud Console
 - Check service account permissions
 - Ensure the property exists in Search Console
+- Verify the service account email has been added to Search Console users

 ## Security Notes